pga03/docs-first-discovery/src/documents/rangedDisabled.md

 disabled, all the control items in the panel including increase and decrease buttons and the meter are disabled.
 In the meantime, a message that explains the disabled state is displayed.
-This component is not intended to be used on its own, but provided as a base grade to another component that will use it's capabilities for creating such panels.
+This component is not intended to be used on its own, but provided as a base grade to another component that will use its capabilities for creating such panels.

 This component uses [Ranged Panel](ranged.md) as a base grade, so it has the same component structure as that panel in terms of the model and options.